-The human body maintains a constant core temperature that usually range from 36.1 to 37.8° centigrade.
-Extreme weather conditions - especially heat and cold - trigger physiological responses that can damage health and performance.
+The human body maintains a constant core temperature that usually ranges from 36.1°C to 37.8°C. Extreme weather conditions – especially heat and cold – trigger physiological responses that can damage health and performance.

 In extreme heat, players are at risk of suffering from heat-stress disorders such as heat cramps, heat exhaustion or heat strokes.

-In extreme cold, players can be at risk from injuries to hypothermia to frostbite when their bodies experience excessive heat loss.
+In extreme cold, players can be at risk to hypothermia or frostbite when their bodies experience excessive heat loss.

 FIFA’s position on extreme heat

-FIFA’s guidelines on extreme heat are the following.
-If there is a WGBT of more than 32° Centigrade (89.6 degrees Fahrenheit) cooling breaks are mandatory in both halves of a match, around the 30th minute and 75th minute; the decision on whether to suspend or cancel the match is at the discretion of competition organizers.
+If there is a WGBT of more than 32°C (89.6°F) cooling breaks are mandatory in both halves of a match, around the 30th minute and 75th minute; the decision on whether to suspend or cancel the match is at the discretion of competition organisers.

 FIFPRO’s position on extreme heat

 FIFPRO believes that FIFA’s guidelines do not do enough to protect the health and performance of players.
-We recommend that if there is a WBGT between 28-32°C cooling breaks should take place around the 30th minute and 75th minute.
-If there is a WBGT of more than 32°C then training and matches should be rescheduled.
+We recommend that if there is a WBGT between 28°C-32°C, cooling breaks should take place around the 30th minute and 75th minute.
+If there is a WBGT of more than 32°C, training and matches should be rescheduled.

 Frequency of cooling breaks

-It is also worth noting that athletes cannot digest more than 250 milliliters of water every 20 minutes and therefore ideally breaks should be short and frequent, with the option of extra breaks in the 15th and 60th minutes in addition to those in the 30 and 75th minutes.
+It is also worth noting that athletes cannot digest more than 250ml of water every 20 minutes and therefore ideally breaks should be short and frequent, with the option of extra breaks in the 15th and 60th minutes in addition to those in the 30th and 75th minutes.

 FIFPRO’s position on extreme cold

 There is no specific guidance by FIFA on extreme cold.
-FIFPRO recommends that training and matches be cancelled and rescheduled when the air temperature is less than -15 degrees Centigrade and when the Wind Chill Temperature is less than -27 degrees Centigrade.
+FIFPRO recommends that training and matches be cancelled and rescheduled when the air temperature is less than -15°C and when the Wind Chill Temperature is less than -27°C.